TheFockinFury/Non-Custodial-Nostr-Zaps-CLN/README.md

 #### Install CLN-Zapper

 _Note: you don't need to install CLN-Zapper in order to use LNURLs and user-friendly Lightning addresses with Core Lightning, but you do need to install it if you want those things to work with Zaps on Nostr.
-You can break here and skip down to the Networking and Testing sections if you want to test just this step._
+You can break here and skip down to the Networking and Testing sections if you want to make sure that just the previous step is working as intended._

 These steps are very similar to the ones you just followed to install CLNURL.
 As the admin user on your node, return to your home directory.
 Then:

 1. Clone the repository: `git clone https://github.com/thesimplekid/cln-zapper-rs`
 2. Copy the cloned repo to a directory where you store your downloaded CLN plugins.
 If you followed the Raspibolt guide to set up your CLN node, the location would be something like: `cp -r ~/cln-zapper-rs-0.2.2/ /data/lightningd-plugins-available/`
 3. Now, cd to that new location: `cd /data/lightningd-plugins-available/cln-zapper-rs-0.2.2`
-4. Build the plugin: `cargo build -r` and grab a coffee.
-This will take a few minutes.
+4. Build the plugin: `cargo build -r`.
+Time for another coffee!
 5. After the build is complete, the plugin file will be located in a subdirectory: `./target/release/cln-zapper`
 6. Open your CLN config and add the following to the bottom: